Latest News Release -

 V.ELBM

-Each of the five director nominees listed in the management circular were elected to serve until the next annual meeting of shareholders or until their replacement is named, as set out below:
+Each of the seven director nominees listed in the management circular were elected to serve until the next annual meeting of shareholders or until their replacement is named, as set out below:

 About Electra Battery Materials

 Electra is a leader in advancing North America&s critical minerals supply chain for lithium-ion batteries.
-Currently focused on developing North America&s only cobalt sulfate refinery, Electra is executing a phased strategy to onshore critical minerals refining and reduce reliance on foreign supply chains.
-In addition to establishing the cobalt sulfate refinery, Electra&s strategy includes nickel refining and battery recycling.
-Growth projects include integrating black mass recycling at its existing refining complex, evaluating opportunities for cobalt production in Bécancour, Quebec, and exploring nickel sulfate production potential in North America.
+The Company is developing North America&s only cobalt sulfate refinery in Ontario as part of a phased strategy to onshore critical minerals refining and reduce reliance on foreign supply chains.
+Electra&s strategy also includes battery recycling and the advancement of its cobalt-copper project in Idaho, Iron Creek, one of the only primary cobalt deposits in the United States.
+Growth initiatives include integrating black mass recycling at its Ontario refining complex and evaluating opportunities for additional nickel sulfate production in North America.
 For more information, please visit www.ElectraBMC.com.

 Contact